Jim Justice: Business career

-According to a ProPublica investigation, Justice paid more than $128 million in judgments and settlements over his businesses' unpaid bills.
+According to a 2020 ProPublica investigation, Justice had paid more than $128 million in judgments and settlements over his businesses' unpaid bills.
+In October 2023, a federal court ordered the U.S. Marshals Service to seize and sell a helicopter the company owned to pay an $8 million judgment granted to a creditor.

-Forbes estimates Justice's net worth at $513.3 million as of October 2021.
+In October 2021, Forbes estimated Justice's net worth at $513.3 million.
+By January 2025, Forbes reported that Justice's net worth had fallen below zero due to over $1 billion in debt.
 Justice serves as the owner or chief executive officer of over 50 companies, including the Greenbrier in White Sulphur Springs, West Virginia, which he bought for $20.5 million in 2009, preventing its bankruptcy.
-He is in the process of building a new mountaintop golf course with golfers Jack Nicklaus, Gary Player, and Lee Trevino.
-Arnold Palmer was involved before his 2016 death.